 Getting a job as a skydiver is not only possible, it is a diverse and rewarding profession that happens in every corner of the globe.
-People who work as professional skydivers are not super humans – they are just regular folk that tried it once and got bitten hard by the desire to get back up in the sky – again, and again, and again.
+People who work as professional skydivers are not superhumans.
+They are just regular folks who tried it once and got bitten hard by the desire to get back up in the sky again, and again, and again.
 Asking your tandem instructor how many jumps they have done will likely result in a flabbergasting answer of many thousands, yet there are ways into the industry that can get you going in the right direction much sooner than you think.
 Here is some information about how to get started:

 Becoming a packer of parachutes is a time-honored way for new jumpers to get into the swing of life working on a dropzone.
 If you get good at it and work hard you can make enough money to pay for all the jumps you want to do.
 Importantly, becoming a packer gives you access to knowledge and contact with all the people who already work in the areas you might be looking at.
 Many highly experienced jumpers started their professional skydiving career this way.